 November is dedicated to all those saints and souls that have brought us to the life of faith.
 Today as we listen to Luke’s gospel, Jesus, on the cross, invites the repentant thief to his “invisible kingdom of the heart,” that place of comfort and reward for having received his forgiveness.

 Christ the King is a relatively new feast day for the Church, placed on the liturgical calendar in 1925 by Pope Pius XI.
-This festive day had as its purpose the healing of Europe after World War I. Jesus Christ the King is the sovereign of our souls.
+This festive day had as its purpose the healing of Europe after World War I. Jesus Christ, the King, is the sovereign of our souls.

 In Luke’s gospel, Jesus tells Dismas: “You will be with me in Paradise.”
-Of course, the story of Jesus does not stop at the cross; instead, resurrection and new life give to all those seeking mercy, an eternal life.
+Of course, the story of Jesus does not stop at the cross; instead, resurrection and new life give to all those seeking mercy, and eternal life.

 As you may know, we have the three-year reading cycles for most Sundays in the liturgical year.
-So today we read from Luke about the repentant thief; whereas, in Matthew’s gospel we hear the passage: “Come, blest of my Father, inherit the kingdom prepared for you.”
+So today, we read from Luke about the repentant thief, whereas, in Matthew’s gospel, we hear the passage: “Come, blest of my Father, inherit the kingdom prepared for you.”

-Or last year when we heard John’s gospel, and listened to the most dramatic encounter with Jesus and Pontius Pilate, who asks: “So your kingdom is not of this world?”
+Or last year, when we heard John’s gospel and listened to the most dramatic encounter with Jesus and Pontius Pilate, who asks: “So your kingdom is not of this world?”

-Jesus as teacher, healer and preacher reminds us that this kingdom is among us, within us, and within our grasp.
+Jesus as teacher, healer, and preacher reminds us that this Kingdom is among us, within us, and within our grasp.
 In Jesus, God uses his good people to help establish this “kingdom of the heart.”

 Well, this may sound all too peaceful.
 Doesn’t it?
-Yet we know that conflicts resound in our country, and around the world.
+Yet we know that conflicts resound in our country and around the world.